Novel writing course domebook writing course image

 You’ll get a full manuscript read from your editor with a comprehensive line-by-line report to raise your draft to publishing standard.

 When you join The Novelry on a course, your plan includes membership and access to all our online writing workshops and events.
 With bestselling authors and a writing community that’s open day and night, come on in—you’ve found your tribe!
-You’ll make friends and grow as a writer.
-Plus, you’ll be eligible for our direct submission of your novel to leading literary agents when you’re good and ready.
+You’ll make friends and grow as a writer in leaps and bounds.

 Come up with the big idea for a powerful story that excites you with The Classic Storytelling Class (or choose The Advanced Class as an option for more experienced writers)